sbalnojan/easy-functional-data-engineering/example_6/README.md

 <img src="dashboard_02.png" width="400px" />

 How is that possible?
 The order import just appends orders, so it cannot "change data from yesterday".
-As you can see, the order chart did not change its data from yesterday.
+Take a look for yourself, there is an "orders" chart inside the same notebook.
 So the problem must be in the user data.

 3. Take a look into the code for the user import. [users_orders.py](dags/load_data/users_orders.py):
 ```python